+a.
 The HR community provides core human resource expertise to define, attract, recruit, develop, assign, and retain America's best talent.
 Career progression produces HR officers serving in critical roles in leadership and major staff positions.
-Successful HR officers demonstrate sustained superior performance in all assignments and with increasing responsibilities across three billet types: command and leadership, sea duty (HR 1200 only), and milestone tours. calendar year 2021, HR Command, Leadership, and Sea Screened billets (CO/XO/OIC/Sea Duty) were distinguished from HR Milestone billets to create a separate community value.
-Additionally, in calendar year 2021 completion of an HR Leadership (CO/XO/OIC) tour, HR Headquarters (SECNAV/OPNAV/NPC) tour as a LCDR or CDR, and career track competency development (Intermediate, Expert, and Advanced) were added as community values.
+Successful HR officers demonstrate sustained superior performance in all assignments and with increasing responsibilities across three billet types: command and leadership, sea duty (HR 1200 only), and milestone tours.
+In calendar year 2021, HR Command, Leadership, and Sea Screened billets (CO/XO/OIC/Sea Duty) were distinguished from HR Milestone billets to create a separate community value.
+Additionally, in calendar year 2021 completion of an HR

+Leadership (CO/XO/OIC) tour, HR Headquarters (SECNAV/OPNAV/NPC) tour as a LCDR or CDR, and career track competency development (Intermediate, Expert, and Advanced) were added as community values.
 The HR 1200 community implemented significant changes to their career progression with three distinct career tracks to deliberately develop high expertise competency levels in senior HR officers.
 The HR 1205 community implemented changes adding Fleet N1/J1 manpower and requirements billets as milestone as these are critical warfighter enablement capabilities.

 - b.
-Community values are listed in order of significance for each paygrade. - c.
-Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in command, leadership, sea duty, staff, and/or milestone tours indicate potential to succeed at the level of commander. - d.
-Officers who have earned a master's degree, particularly HR-focused graduate education (3XXX) (including Operations Research Analysis, Manpower Systems Analysis, Financial Management, and Education and Training Management, or civilian equivalent, indicate an officer's potential to grasp complex human capital concepts, policy, and analytical accuracy as a leader in the HR community. - e.
-Officers who have developed competency level expertise and completed qualification standard requirements (to include HR command PQS) at the intermediate level or higher in their primary career track indicate potential to succeed at the level of Commander.
-Officers may have to complete tours outside of their primary track to achieve community values.
-For 1205 (HR SELRES), significant core competency area (CCA) depth with CCA breadth and the CO/OIC command qualification (2N1 or 2D1) indicates potential to succeed at the level of commander.
-For 1207 (HR TAR) significant core competency area (CCA) depth with CCA breadth and the CO/OIC command qualification (2D1 AQD) indicates potential to succeed at the level of commander.
-Note: Career Tracks are only applicable to AC 1200 HR officers. - f.
-Officers who have HR-focused subspecialties (Manpower Systems Analysis, Operations Research Analysis, Financial Management, and Education and Training Management indicate prior application of human capital theories, concepts, policy, and analytical accuracy as an HR leader and are valued by the HR community. - g.
+Community Values are listed in order of significance for each paygrade. - c.
+Almost all gains in the AC and TAR HR communities are from URL lateral transfers at the lieutenant level.
+SELRES gains are from lateral transfer, active to reserve transition, and direct commission.
+Most AC and TAR officers will have attained a warfare qualification and completed successful tours in their previous community.
+Officers who have a successful track record of sustained superior performance in their previous community or as an HR officer, indicate potential to succeed at the level of lieutenant commander. - d.
+Upon re-designation into the HR community, many AC and some TAR officers will be sent directly to Naval Postgraduate School to complete an HR-focused master's degree.
+Some will have non-observed fitness reports covering significant periods of time.
+Education is valued by the HR community.
+Officers who have made progress toward or completion of a master's degree, particularly HR-focused (3XXX) (including Operations Research Analysis, Manpower Systems Analysis, Financial Management, and Education and Training Management, or civilian equivalent), indicate an officer's potential to grasp complex human capital concepts, policy, and analytical accuracy as a leader in the HR community. - e.
+Officers that have completed qualification standard requirements for command indicate potential to succeed at the level of lieutenant commander. - f.
 Officers who maintain a current industry-recognized HR-related certification have demonstrated the ability to understand and apply human capital theories, concepts, and laws/regulations critical to policy development and execution across the Navy.